← Beyond the Pitch Eliminated

 Where to Eat in DFW

 DFW's Swedish options are slim — acknowledged gap.
-The Wooden Spoon in Plano (14902 Preston Rd) is a Scandinavian market and café carrying Swedish groceries, candy, kanelbullar, and the full IKEA-but-actually-good meatball experience.
+The Wooden Spoon in Plano (1617 K Ave) is a Scandinavian market and café carrying Swedish groceries, candy, kanelbullar, and the full IKEA-but-actually-good meatball experience.
 They do a proper fika in the afternoon.
+Hours: Mon–Sat 10am–5pm; closed Sundays.
 And yes, IKEA Frisco has meatballs and lingonberry soda in the café for less than $6 — the tongue-in-cheek answer that is also the accurate one for match-day weekends when you need Swedish food and a parking lot big enough for 10,000 cars.

 The Music